 If your users want more space, you have 3 options:

-Your users can also purchase individual Drive storage if the option is enabled in Admin Console
+- Purchase individual Drive storage if that option is enabled in Admin Console.

 III.
 File size limits

 Google Drive puts a 5TB restriction on the maximum file size for any data your users wish to store.
-Apart from this, there are separate restrictions on the sizes of Google’s own formats (Docs, Spreadsheets, etc).
-See 3 .(V) for more details on this.
+Apart from this, there are separate restrictions on the sizes of Google’s formats (Docs, Spreadsheets, etc.),which are explained later in this article.

-Users are barred from creating ‘too many events’ (over 10,000) in an unspecified ‘short time’.
-Any user exceeding this limitation will use edit access and will only have read-only access.
-Apart from this, Google won’t let you create more than 25 new calendars (with the same, ‘short time’ proviso), and also prohibits sending more than 100 to 300 (actual limit is unspecified) event invites to external guests.
-Please note that this restriction on Calendar invitation does not apply to your own primary or secondary domain.
+Users are barred from creating ‘too many events’ (over 10,000) in an unspecified ‘short time.’
+Any user exceeding this limitation will lose edit access temporarily.
+Besides this, Google won’t let you create more than 60 new calendars (with the same ‘short time’ proviso) and prohibits sharing them with more than 750 people in a short period of time.

-Very heavy users of Gmail have another issue to consider – limits placed on Google Contacts.
+Heavy users of Gmail have another issue to consider – limits placed on Google Contacts.
 You can save up to 25,000 contacts in your account, with total storage space for contacts limited to 20MB (User photos do not count towards this).
-Apart from this, other restrictions include: a maximum of 500 fields, 1024 character limit for each field, and 128KB storage for each contact.
-Also, each user has access to 50,000 shared external contacts.

 IV.
 Google Groups

-Google Groups are a favoured tool for supporting a community around your product – whether for clients and external users, or your employees.
-This useful collaboration tool also has several restrictions in place; A few of these are – 300 email messages every 5 minutes; users can send a maximum of 1800 messages per hour to a specific group; and there can be 5000 external message recipients per group per day.
+Google Groups is a favored tool for supporting a community around your product – whether for clients, external users, or employees.
+This useful collaboration tool also has several restrictions in place; A few of these are – 300 email messages every 5 minutes; users can send a maximum of 1800 messages per hour to a specific group, and there can be 5000 external message recipients per group per day.

-Google Docs: Files are limited to 1,024,000 characters, while files converted from other formants have a 50MB limitation.
+- Google Docs: Files are limited to 1,024,000 characters, while files converted from other formats have a 50MB limitation.

-Google Sheets: You can have a maximum of 2 million cells in a Google Sheet.
-Additionally, anyone intending to use a Sheet for heavy number crunching should be aware that Google Sheets will time out of if the calculations and formulas become too complex.
+- Google Sheets: You can have a maximum of 10 million cells in a Google Sheet.
+Additionally, anyone intending to use a Sheet for heavy number crunching should be aware that Google Sheets will time out if the calculations and formulas become too complex.
 While no limit has been explicitly laid out, Google will warn you that your spreadsheet is about to hit its limits.

 I. Gmail API

-For more detailed information on how various API functions effect to your quota, head over to the Gmail API Usage Limits page.
+For more detailed information on how various API functions affect your quota, head over to the Gmail API Usage Limits page.